SteveWinward/GoogleSheetsWrapper/README.md

     // with this setting.
     appender.AppendCsv(
         stream, // The CSV FileStrem
+        csvHasHeaderRecord: true, // true indicating the CSV file has a header record as the first row
+        skipWritingHeaderRow: false, // false indicating to not skip writing the header record to the Google sheets file
-        true, // true indicating to include the header row 1000); // 1000 milliseconds to wait every 100 rows that are batch sent to the Google Sheets API
+        batchWaitTime: 1000); // 1000 milliseconds to wait every 100 rows that are batch sent to the Google Sheets API

     // OPTION 2: Create your own CsvConfiguration object with full control on Culture and delimiter var csvConfig = new CsvConfiguration(CultureInfo.CurrentCulture)